POV entering photo studio through cracked door

 We use a host-based intrusion detection system to analyze the logs from all computers in our system and detect threats.
 It reads operating system and application logs, monitors the integrity of the file system, looks for malware and suspicious anomalies, and scans for compliance to company policy.

-Remote Access via VPN and Multi-factor Authentication: Remote access is necessary for developers and administrators who need to be able to respond immediately, at any time, to crises—whether that’s from home, an airport, or the other side of the world.
+Remote Access via VPN and Multi-factor Authentication: Remote access is necessary for developers and administrators who need to be able to respond immediately, at any time, to crises—whether from home, an airport, or the other side of the world.

 Network and Event Monitoring (Logs, logs, and more logs)